mis8680/Phar-Project2/README.md

 file and running it from that file.

 ## Classes
-Helper
---

-Application
---

-Color
---
+Helper -- class for hepling with the command line interface

+Application -- class that runs the compiling of PHP files into a phar application

+Color -- class for setting colors for the command line interface

 ## Team